 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. as defaults values of Tables 10A-7 10A-8 however the following need to be justified. (a) As per Serial no 13 of methodology, the Bo & VS values applicable to developed country can be used subject to satisfying four conditions related to genetic source of production, use of formulated fed rations and project specific animal weight.
-Farm records to demonstrate that these conditions are satisfied at the project sites need to be provided, including genetic source Also justification to be provided for MCF value of 79 % and MS % BL.j., value of 100% & MS% i,y values of 90%y used in ex-post emission reduction calculation CAR 1 OK B.5.2.
+Final Concl. /26/ however the following need to be justified. (a) As per Serial no 13 of methodology, the Bo & VS values applicable to developed country can be used subject to satisfying four conditions related to genetic source of production, use of formulated fed rations and project specific animal weight.
+Farm records to demonstrate that these conditions are satisfied at the project sites need to be provided, including genetic source Also justification to be provided for MCF value of 79 % and MS % BL,j, value of 100% & MS% i,y values of 90%y used in ex-post emission reduction calculation CAR-1 OK B.5.2.
 Have conservative assumptions been used when calculating the baseline emissions? /1/ DR See B.5.1.
 OK B.5.3.
 Are uncertainties in the baseline emission estimates properly addressed? /1/ DR See B.5.1.
 OK B.6.
 Calculation of GHG Emission Reductions - Leakage It is assessed whether leakage emissions are stated according to the methodology and whether the argumentation for the choice of default factors and values - where applicable - is justified.
 B.6.1.
-Are the leakage calculations documented according to the approved methodology and in a /1/ DR No leakage is applicable under the methodology.
-OK
+Are the leakage calculations documented according to the approved methodology and in a /1/ DR No leakage is applicable under the methodology OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl. complete and transparent manner?
 B.6.2.
 Have conservative assumptions been used when calculating the leakage emissions? /1/ DR See B.6.1.
 OK B.6.3.
-Are uncertainties in the leakage emission estimates properly addressed? /1/ DR See B.6.1.
-OK B.7.
+Are uncertainties in the leakage emission estimates properly addressed? /1/ DR See B.6.1. ОК B.7.
 Emission Reductions The emission reductions shall be real, measurable and give long-term benefits related to the mitigation of climate change.
 B.7.1.
-Are the emission reductions real, measurable and give long-term benefits related to the mitigation of climate change. /1/ DR The project is expected to reduce CO 2 emissions to the extent of 316 022 tCO 2 e during the 7-years crediting period.
+Are the emission reductions real, measurable and give long-term benefits related to the mitigation of climate change. /1/ DR The project is expected to reduce CO 2 emissions to the extent of 304 745 tCO 2 e during the 7-years crediting period.
 OK B.8.
 Monitoring Methodology It is assessed whether the project applies an appropriate monitoring methodology.
 B.8.1.
-Is the monitoring plan documented according to the approved methodology and in a complete and transparent manner? /1/ DR The approved monitoring methodology (AMS-III.D version 14) -"Methane recovery in animal manure management systems", has been used.
-As per the monitoring requirements of AMS.III.D, version 14 and the methodological tool to determine project emissions from faring of gases containing methane, the following need to be included in CAR-2 OK the Monitoring Plan: (i) Manufactures specification for operation
+Is the monitoring plan documented according to the approved methodology and in a complete and transparent manner? /1/ DR The approved monitoring methodology AMS-III.D version 14 -"Methane recovery in animal manure management systems", according to the Appendix B of the "Simplified modalities and procedures for small-scale CDM project activities": Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activities has been used.
+As per the monitoring requirements of CAR 2 OK AMS.III.D, version 14 and the

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01